jranger615/Giga-Voron/README.md

 https://www.formbot3d.com/products/stealthburner-extruder-for-troodon-20?VariantsId=11006
 * The stock board uses  ZH1.5 Connectors, you can buy connector packs on amazon, for ease of use, i buy the pre-crimped ones as they are tiny.
 * 2510 24v Fan (Optional for Extruder Board Cooling)
 * Longer Cable for the CAN  XT30 2+2.
-I extened mine but also made a new model of the mount to raise it up for the stock use.
+I extended mine but also made a new model of the mount to raise it up for the stock use.
 Will need to adjust your Z if you do this
 * Some M3 screws for assembly (Various sizes for the LID, LID Fan, and Installing the board and adapter

 ## Things to Print